Suzuki APV

 The Suzuki APV is a minivan/light commercial vehicle designed by Suzuki in Japan and manufactured in Indonesia by Suzuki Indomobil Motor.
 The abbreviation "APV" is short for All Purpose Vehicle.
 It is powered by either 1.5 liter or 1.6 liter inline-four G series engine delivering 92-105 PS.

 The pickup truck version is called Suzuki Mega Carry in Indonesia, Super Carry Pro in Vietnam and APV Pickup elsewhere.
 It was discontinued in February 2019 in favour of the international version of the Carry 1.5.

 The APV was exported from Indonesia in April 2005 to more than 100 countries in Southeast Asia, Latin America, the Caribbean, Middle East, South Asia, North Africa and Oceania.
 Suzuki invested JP¥ 11.5 billion to produce a targeted 70,000 units per year in Indonesia.

 Models

 APV

-The original APV was launched in September 2004, initially it was available in three trim levels: A, L and X. It is still currently available in three trim levels with standard equipment as Blind Van, GA and GE.
+The original APV was launched in September 2004, initially it was available in three trim levels: A, L and X. It is available in three trim levels with standard equipment as Blind Van, GA and GE.
 The car is only offered with 5-speed manual transmission, live axle rear suspension with leaf springs, 14" steel wheels and black colored interior.